 You’ll be assigned a personal tutor to support your development and our Department encourages an atmosphere in which students feel able to easily approach academic staff.
 Our Student-Staff Liaison Committee provides a forum for the exchange of ideas and feedback on teaching.
 Staff and students are members of the Maxwell Society, which is the Department of Physics’ social and lecture society.

-We will teach you through a combination of lectures and laboratory classes, tutorials and project work.
+We will teach you through a combination of lectures, laboratory classes, tutorials and project work.
 All of our academic staff are involved with the undergraduate teaching course.

 You are expected to spend approximately 10 hours work per credit for each module you attend in your degree, e.g. 150 hours work for a 15 credit module.
 These hours cover every aspect of the module.

-We will assess you primarily through written exams, although occasionally also through practical laboratory examinations, laboratory reports, class tests, coursework and oral presentations.
+We will assess you primarily through written exams, and occasionally through practical laboratory examinations, laboratory reports, class tests, coursework and oral presentations.